Investing in Dominican Republic

 Presidente de la República Dominicana

-This first Tourism Investment Guide developed for the Dominican Republic is the result of a coordinated effort by the World Tourism Organization (UNWTO), the Ministry of Tourism (MITUR) and the Dominican Republic Export and Investment Centre (PRODOMINICANA).
+This first Tourism Investment Guide developed for the Dominican Republic is the result of a coordinated effort by UN Tourism, the Ministry of Tourism (MITUR) and the Dominican Republic Export and Investment Centre (PRODOMINICANA).
 This guide provides valuable information on the conditions in the Dominican Republic for foreign direct investment and presents the country’s value proposition as a leading investment country in Central America and the Caribbean, and a regional tourism leader that has achieved an extraordinary performance despite the pandemic.

 The Dominican Republic has had an outstanding performance during the pandemic; despite the economic contraction of 2020; foreign direct investment (FDI) in the tourism sector reached US$942 million.
 In 2021, the economy of the Dominican Republic recovered and reached pre-pandemic growth.
 About 38% of said recovery was the product of the tourism sector, recovering more than 300,000 jobs; being one of the first countries to reopen its borders.

 The Dominican Republic demonstrates one of the most attractive destinations in the Central American and Caribbean region.
 Indeed, trailing only Panama, the Dominican Republic was one of the fastest growing economies across Latin America, Central America and the Caribbean prior to the pandemic.
 Within the periods of 2015 to 2019 the country grew at an average rate of 6.1% per year, compared to the region’s average yearly growth rate of 3.1%.
 In general, the country experienced an average annual gross domestic product (GDP) growth rate of more than 5% consistently for more than 25 years with modest procyclical fiscal deficits and a slowly rising public debt/GDP ratio.